Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

 \textbf{Datasets.} Defects4J~\cite{Just_Jalali_Ernst_2014}, ManyBugs~\cite{LeGoues_Holtschulte_2015} and IntroClass~\cite{LeGoues_Holtschulte_2015} are some of the earlier datasets proposed for CEC tasks, focusing on Java and C languages respectively, but with small amounts of data.
 Lin~\etal~\cite{Lin_Koppel_Chen_2017} proposed the first multi-lingual parallel corpus of CEC benchmarks, namely QuixBugs\cite{Lin_Koppel_Chen_2017}, which contains $40$ buggy code snippets translated into both Java and Python.
 Xia~\etal~\cite{Xia_Wei_Zhang_2022} combined the aforementioned Defects4J, ManyBugs, and QuixBugs datasets into a single CEC evaluation dataset to test the effect of PLM on the CEC task.
-Nowadays, the widespread use of collaborative software development platforms such as Github\footnote{\url{https://github.com/}} makes it possible to collect and analyze code review data from open source projects.
-GitHub's Forge provides a large amount of history-changing and bug-fixing commits from software projects, which can be the resource of CEC datasets in nature.
-Bugs2Fix~\cite{Tufano_Watson_2018} is one such dataset mined from GitHub bug-fixing commits, containing 2.3M bug-fix pairs (BFPS).
-CodeReview~\cite{CodeReview_2022} is also a large-scale dataset of code changes and code reviews collected from open source projects, involving nine of the most popular programming languages.
-Because CodeReview has some low-quality code review data, and the data distribution in its test set is very similar to the data distribution in the pre-training and fine-tuning datasets, there is a potential risk when training with a model such as ChatGPT, which can affect the evaluation of the model's generalization ability.
-Therefore, Guo~\etal~\cite{guo2023exploring} create a new code review dataset CodeReview-New~\cite{guo2023exploring} based on it.
-By designing strict filtering rules to screen out low-quality data in CodeReview, they ended up retaining data from 467 repositories out of an initial 2,029.
+Bugs2Fix~\cite{Tufano_Watson_2018} is a dataset mined from GitHub bug-fixing commits, containing 2.3M bug-fix pairs (BFPS).
+CodeReview~\cite{CodeReview_2022} and CodeReview-New~\cite{guo2023exploring} are also large-scale datasets of code reviews collected from open-source projects, involving nine of the most popular programming languages.